truelossless/crocolang/SPEC.md

 ## Built-in librairies

 Croco aims to have a really complete standard library.
-Here are the first implemented:
+Here are the first modules implemented:
 - `fs`
 - `http`
 - `math`